-The school opens with just one reception class, subject to planning consent a new school will be built nearby in 2014, adding a new reception intake each September until full in 2019.
+The school opens with just one reception class, website like this subject to planning consent a new school will be built nearby in 2014, adding a new reception intake each September until full in 2019.

 WNA headteacher Susan Percy said: “The whole team have worked extremely hard to get the classroom prepared in time for opening, but it’s worth the effort when you finally see happy children walk through the door.

 “On behalf of the trust I’d like to thank everyone who has been involved, everyone who believed in us, and everyone who has helped us bring the project through to opening.

 “I’m incredibly proud to have been part of the team who have created regeneration, government investment and employment in what is one of the most deprived communities in the region.